oluwaCKA/oluwaCKA/README.md

 ## Other Common Github Profile Sections

-🧠 I'm currently learning Javascript Algorithm and Data structure
+🧠 I'm currently learning React and Javascript Algorithm and Data structure as learning never stops

 👯‍♀️ I'm looking to collaborate on any project that will boost my learning pace..